The Ultimate Guide To Getting Married on a Budget

 An iPhone or Android may be all you need.

-In today's world, the right cell phone camera and filtering application are all some photographers need, as shown in this article from the Bored Panda (@boredpanda) about a photographer who captured an entire wedding celebration with his iPhone.
+In today's world, the right cell phone camera and filtering application are all some photographers need.

 List the photographer or media specialist on a special kind of gift registry.